I, Mudd: Plot

 An alien android posing as a Starfleet lieutenant and identifying himself as Norman, hijacks the Enterprise by sealing off engineering and setting a booby trap which would cause any attempt to restore control to destroy the ship.
 Captain Kirk finds his ship and crew taken to an unknown planet populated by androids, and meets an old nemesis, the outlaw Harry Mudd.
-Calling himself "Mudd the First" and ostensibly ruling the androids.
-Mudd displays a darkened glass panel, which he calls a "shrine" to his wife Stella.
+Calling himself "Mudd the First" and ostensibly ruling the androids, Mudd displays a darkened glass panel, which he calls a "shrine" to his wife Stella.
 It contains an android version of his wife which nags him as she did, but he is able to silence her instantly by ordering her to "shut up".

 Mudd explains that he broke out of prison, stole a spaceship, crashed on this planet, and was taken in by the androids.
-He says they are accommodating, but refuse to let him go unless he provides them other humans to serve and study.
+He says they are accommodating, but refuse to let him go unless he provides them with other humans to serve and study.
 Mudd informs Kirk that he and his crew are to serve this purpose and can expect to spend the rest of their lives there.

 Kirk questions the androids and discovers they were built by travelers from the Andromeda Galaxy whose planet was destroyed by a supernova, leaving the androids to fend for themselves.
-First Officer Spock discovers the androids number over 200,000, and concludes that there must be some central control mechanism.
+First Officer Spock discovers that the androids number over 200,000, and concludes that there must be some central control mechanism.

-The Enterprise crew is beamed to the surface and replaced with an android crew.
+The Enterprise crew is beamed to the surface and has been replaced with an android crew.
 They find much appealing about the androids' world: Scotty is fascinated by their engineering knowledge; Ensign Chekov likes the idea of living on a planet full of compliant female androids; and Uhura is tempted by the offer of immortality in an android body.
 Kirk will have none of this, however, and reminds them of their duty.